What is Subsidence?

-Subsidence is when the ground beneath your property collapses or sinks lower, creating an unbalanced foundation.
-As the ground becomes unstable, the foundations become misaligned affecting the property’s structural safety and even its overall value.
+Subsidence is when the ground beneath your property compresses or sinks, creating an unbalanced foundation.
+As the ground becomes unstable, the foundations become misaligned, affecting the property’s structural safety and often its overall value.

 To help you learn more about subsidence, we’ve created this guide to discuss what the term means, how it affects your property and what to do next.
 Step by step, we’ll take you through the process so that you’re fully aware of what to do once you’ve determined that subsidence is the issue you're dealing with.